sara-nl/clouddocs/TUDelftcourse-20160413/index.markdown

   * [Extras](extras)
 * [Presentations](#presentations)

 ## <a name="general"></a>General Information

 SURFsara has been operating the HPC Cloud as `IaaS` (Infrastructure as a Service) for several years.
 Since recently we have launched a new HPC Cloud with a powerful new user interface and a complete new cluster with fast compute nodes and high-performant big storage volumes.
 The user interface and cloud software relies on [OpenNebula 4](http://opennebula.org/) and our new cluster is called _Oort_, after the [Oort cloud](https://en.wikipedia.org/wiki/Oort_cloud).

 This particular course aims to introduce the workshop participants to the HPC Cloud by providing a set of lectures and hands-on examples to run on the real **`Oort`** infrastructure.
 Here is a summary of the course outline:

 **Date**: 13th April 2016
 **Location**: TUDelft

-### Agenda
+>** Agenda
->09:00 Welcome & coffee
+>* 09:30 Welcome & coffee
-09:15 Presentation: HPC Cloud at SURFsara (Nuno Ferreira) 10:00 Hands-on Part A & B
+>* 09:35 Presentation: HPC Cloud at SURFsara (Nuno Ferreira)
+>* 10:00 Hands-on: Parts A & B
-12:00 Lunch
+>* 12:00 Lunch
-13:00 Presentation: Cloudifying: parallelism & API (Ander Astudillo) 13:45 Hands-on Extras
+>* 13:00 Presentation: Cloudifying: parallelism & API (Ander Astudillo)
+>* 13:45 Hands-on: Extras
-17:00 End
+>* 17:00 End

 ## <a name="preparation"></a>Preparation

 Participants should bring a laptop with Internet connection and a proper browser.
 Prior experience in [Linux commands](http://cli.learncodethehardway.org/book/) will help but is not a prerequisite.

 So what you need for this tutorial: